top of page

 Reversing the increase in youth violence is going to require a determined and diligent investment from parents.
 As a child’s first teacher, it is incumbent upon parents to consciously and consistently model respect (kindness and gratitude) and responsibility (self-regulation).
 Firmly instilling these character traits in children can do more to curb future tendencies toward violence than blaming outside factors.
 As humans, we are endowed with free will and, as such, good parenting does not guarantee a good outcome, nor poor parenting a poor outcome.
 Nonetheless, we owe it to children to model the type of adult we hope they will someday become.

-Just as strong roots help trees survive the cruelties of nature (heat, cold, storms), a strong foundation that focuses on character development during the early years of a child’s life provides the roots needed to evade peer pressure, societal storms, and violent behavior.
+Just as strong roots help trees survive the cruelties of nature (heat, cold, storms), a solid foundation that focuses on character development during the early years of a child’s life can provide the roots needed to endure peer pressure, anti-social behaviors, and other societal challenges.

 Where do we start?
 At home.